frenetic-lang/tutorials/09-NCMonitoring.md

 given a higher priority, any packets that reach **B** or **C** may match
 <code>P1</code> *or* <code>P2</code>, but not both.

-As an aside, NetCore policies are total functions: they always process every packet, even if that "processing" is simply to drop it.
-Hence, NetCore adds a final, catch-all rule to the flow table to drop packets that are not matched higher up.
+As an aside, Frenetic policies are total functions: they always process every packet, even if that "processing" is simply to drop it.
+Hence, Frenetic adds a final, catch-all rule to the flow table to drop packets that are not matched higher up.